Expired Domains Search: How to Find Drops And Identify Potential Drops

 o Find relevant forums slightly improved search engine of topical forums http://mz.kiev.ua/tools/serpstat-get-forum-threads...

-- Domain — the domain name within the analyzed niche.
+- Domain — the domain name.

 - Created — the creation date.
 "Dead" for drops.